honzikv/kiv-ds-semester-proj/ex03/README.md

 # The infrastructure

-As previously mentioned, the nodes form a binary tree.
+As previously mentioned, the nodes form a binary tree (internally implemented as an array).
 This tree is kept both in Zookeeper and the root node.
 The application does not expect any nodes to fail.
-Apart from the root node, the tree is formed arbitrarily - first node that contacts the root node is assigned as the left child, second as the right child, etc. The root node is the only node that is consistent in the system.
+Apart from the root node, the tree is formed arbitrarily - the first node that contacts the root node is assigned as the left child, the second as the right child, etc. The root node is the only node that is consistent in the system.
 After registering in the root node, each node also registers itself in the Zookeeper.

+# Data operations

+There are three types of operations that can be performed on specific node:

+- `GET` - gets the value of a key from the node's store, if the value is not present, it is fetched from the parent node (recursively)
+- `PUT` - puts a key-value pair in the node's store, this value is also propagated to the parent node (recursively)
+- `DELETE` - deletes a key from the node's store, this operation is also propagated to the parent node (recursively)

 ## Configuration